Accountant | Tax Preparer for Uber or Lyft Drivers

 Here is my advice.
 Coming from an Accountant, Tax Expert and a former Uber Driver.

-Most of us drive ourselves to our destinations.
-If we done have a car, we use public transportation.
+Most of us drive ourselves to work and to other destinations.
+If we do not have a car, we use public transportation.
 There is a difference between driving yourself and driving as a Uber or Lyft driver.
-Here is the difference.

 When I am driving for uber, I do much the same as above.
 The difference being is that I am more conscientious of the laws that governs driving.
 I tend to drive for Uber with my antenna up.
 I now know that have the responsibility of taking my passenger to his/her destination safely.
 The same applies to Do-it-Yourself taxes and have a Tax Expert do your taxes.

-The knowledge the Tax Preparer has comes from education, training and experience.
-You can not do taxes without knowing the ramifications and consequences
+That knowledge the Tax Preparer has comes from education, training and experience.
+You can not do taxes without knowing the ramifications and consequences of taking non-deductible expenses.

 Call us (213) 418-9600 or set an appointment | FRIENDLY Tax Services (Accountants and Tax Preparers)